inachisphp/inachis-docker/README.md

 Drop into your project folder, and add docker-compose.yaml to your .gitignore.
 You can also locate these files elsewhere and update paths to reflect where your project is located.

 It will use environment variables from your site to name the containers, and to determine credentials for use with MariaDB.
-It is expected that `public/` and `bin/` folders exist also.
+It is expected that `public/` and `bin/console` must exist also.

 **Example .env**
 ```